farajabien/monee/.mycontext/01-prd.md

 - 📂 **Labels & Categories** – easily group expenses by purpose or person.
 - 📊 **Monthly Insights** – see where your money truly goes.
 - 🔔 **Daily Check-In Reminders** – gentle push to stay consistent.
-- 🌙 **Evening Routine Mode** – quick checklist for all your daily transactions.
+- 🌙 **Evening Routine Mode** – quick checklist for all your daily expenses.
 - 💖 **ELTIW (Every Little Thing I Want)** – track what you want and celebrate your wins.
 - 💰 **Income Tracking** – track multiple income sources and payday dates.
 - 📈 **Income vs Expenses** – see your financial balance at a glance.